elfhosted/elfhosted.com/docs/blog/posts/infra/elferral-program-is-a-go.md

 ## High-level guide for an ElfHosted media server

-Asked by some of our Elfies in Discord for a quick blurb for inviting friends, I drafted[ this high-level guide re using ElfHosted to build a media server/stack](/guides/build-media-streaming-server/).
+Asked by some of our Elfies in Discord for a quick blurb for inviting friends, I drafted a guide rere using ElfHosted to build a media server/stack.
 I fear it may still be too technical - the target audience would be tech-savvy friends want to do all the geeky media magic, but don't particularly care for the expenses/time/effort involved in self-hosting the apps at home.

 If you have any suggestions on how to improve the guide, don't be shy!